-A Structured Maintenance Plan
+A Structured Carpet Maintenance Plan

-The absolute objective of any maintenance program is to be protective and preventive rather than curative.
+In brief, the absolute objective of any maintenance program is to be protective and preventive rather than curative.
 A properly monitored program will be able to accomplish this.

 Employ interim cleaning when carpet fibers become slightly soiled